gibbonsja/Meanderings/nial/concise.md

     [opn1,opn2,...]                      an alas x [opn1 x, opn2 x, ...]

 An atlas is by itself is an operator and so can be nested in another atlas.
-The behaviour of a nested atlas can be easily understood by viewing it as a tree of operations.
+The behaviour of a nested atlas can be easily understood by viewing it as a tree of operators.

 For example